 This new surgeon saw us on two days notice and spent hours with us, going through all the photos of Dane trying to see when the cataract had really started to grow dramatically.
 He felt that it probably had been there from birth but had only grown large enough to be detrimental to his vision at about 3 or 4 months of age.
 So he said he would operate if we wanted to but gave us about a 10% chance it would work.
 Making the decision to go through with the operation was absolutely agonising and the most horrible thing I've ever been through.
 But we decided to do it.

-Fast forward five years and we now know that Dane has 6/6 (20/20) vision in his 'bad' eye (on a good day - sometimes he's tired and uncooperative and it gets to 6/12).
+Fast forward eight years and we now know that Dane has 6/7.5 (20/25) vision in his 'bad' eye (on a good day he will sometimes get to 6/6).
 This was the absolute best case scenario that we could have hoped for.
 We are so lucky.